darkrubiks/darkrubiks/index.md

 Using a U-net archictecture with Resnet as backbone the algorithm is able to detect lane markings.

 ### [Pose Estimation with TensorFlow](https://github.com/darkrubiks/tf-PoseNet)
+Developed a pose estimation algorithm using a Tensorflow Lite model.

 ### Cortical activation patterns generated during listening to Brazilian music
 Developed a methodology capable of classifying people as musicians or non-musicians using electroencephalogram signals using machine learning models.